-Variable learn atherabile like time management argenization and multitabling Variability because ability to argenize and manage your time effectively and efficiently to accomplish all your work.
-Activity Which of the benefits above is most important to you?
+You will also learn other skills like time management, organization, and multitasking.
+You will show your ability to organize and manage your time effectively and efficiently to accomplish all your work.

+Activity

+Which of the benefits above is most important to you?
 Why?